digital-medicine-research-group-UNAV/FairnessGuaranteesRC/README.md

-# FairnessGuaranteesRC
-Code for "Bias Mitigation with Fairness Guarantees using Risk Control"
+Code for "Post-processing Bias Mitigation with Fairness Guarantees using Risk Control"